Before you start writing, keep these principles in mind:

 That is, you have a lot you could say, but that doesn’t necessarily mean that you should try to say everything.

 Be selective.
-Organize your essay around a unifying theme rather than merely listing your accomplishments.
+Organize your statement around a unifying theme rather than merely listing your accomplishments.

 Give good examples and explanations

-Try to avoid making statements that could be cut and pasted out of your essay and into someone else’s with little difficulty.
+Try to avoid writing sentences that could be cut and pasted out of your statement and into someone else’s with little difficulty.
 One detail is worth a thousand cliches.

-Make this idea meaningful by giving an example of something that inspired your interest.
+Instead of saying that you “like” something, you can give a describe an experience that inspired or confirmed your interest.
 Explain how and why it had an effect on you.
-These details show your enthusiasm and dedication far more effectively than just saying that you care about something does.
+These details show your enthusiasm and dedication far more effectively than just saying that you like something does.

 Help your reader